 More Tips for Attracting Orioles

-To make your backyard as welcome as possible for orioles and to catch their attention for a suitable habitat, follow a few tips when designing and maintaining your garden.
+To make your yard as welcoming as possible for orioles and to catch their attention for a suitable habitat, follow a few tips when designing and maintaining your garden.

 - Keep oriole feeders separated from human activity and other feeding areas.
 These are shy birds that may not venture too close to busy areas until they are used to the setting.
 Separating the feeders will help the birds feel more secure and will allow more birds to feed in peace.